emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Site has watchlists when you signup. ✔️
 1. Site has decent sorting options and good recommendations under each movie. ✔️
 1. Site does have 4K content (videasy only). ⚠️
 1. Site looks good + works well on mobile. ✔️

+Community Favorites: 🌟

+***
+## xPrime
+### Score: 23/24
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. They have 4 servers and they do auto-switch if one fails. ✔️
+1. Site does have episode auto-next. ✔️
+1. Sites UI feels modern, shows trailers on hover, one of the best. ✔️
+1. Has built in subs for most content and allows adjustments. ✔️
+1. It has movies, shows and anime. ✔️
+1. Site has watchlists and continue watching. ✔️
+1. Good sorting, gives recommendations based on watched, and has mood based search. ✔️
+1. Site does have 4K content (videasy only). ⚠️
+1. Site looks good + works well on mobile. ✔️